Vic-Warden/Smart-Calendar/docs/uxd/concept_design.md

 ![Menu](Step14.png)

-Step 14 : Lay out a first rectangle to serve as a tour
+Step 14 : Lay out a first rectangle as a tour

 ---